Online

 Master's course Plant Breeding - Breeding for Resistance

 As a working professional in the plant breeding sector, biotic stress factors can be a major obstacle in producing high quality and high yielding crop products.
 This is where resistance breeding comes in, providing a solution to improve plant defence against these stressors.
 This online academic-level course specifically focuses on the defence mechanisms and strategies that protect host plants from pests and pathogens, inheritance of resistance genes, and ensuring their long-term effectiveness.
-After completing this course, you will have a thorough understanding of the major characteristics of various resistance traits, and be able to discuss plant-pathogen interaction using the correct terminology, develop effective and durable resistance breeding strategies, and choose the most appropriate screening and selection methods for developing cultivars with resistance to pathogens and pests.
+After completing this course, you will have a thorough understanding of the major characteristics of various resistance traits, and you will be able to discuss plant-pathogen interactions using the correct terminology, develop effective and durable resistance breeding strategies, and choose the most appropriate screening and selection methods for developing cultivars with resistance to pathogens and pests.

 Organised by Wageningen Academy